 Top Polymarket Traders

-What makes a Polymarket trader worth watching
+What makes a top Polymarket trader worth researching

 Why one winning trade is not enough